Skip to Main Content

 EU HORIZON EUROPE

-- All publications must be made Open Access.
+• All publications must be made available through Open Access.

-- Articles must be published with a Creative Commons license CC BY.
-Monographs and anthologies may use more restrictive licenses, such as CC BY-NC, CC BY-ND, etc.
+• Articles must be published with the Creative Commons license; CC BY.
+Monographs and anthologies may use more restrictive licenses, such as CC BY-NC or CC BY-ND.

-- The final publication – either post-print or VoR – must be made available in a reliable repository for scientific publications, e.g., Zenodo.
+• Post-print or Version of Record (VoR) must be made available in a reliable repository for scientific publications, e.g. Zenodo.

-- APCs can only be covered if publications are released in journals that operate solely as Open Access (gold Open Access journals).
+• APCs can only be covered if publications are released in gold Open Access journals*.
 Although Open Access publishing in hybrid journals is allowed, APCs for publishing in hybrid journals cannot be covered by EU funding.

 Read Horizon Europe's Open Access requirements (p.
 368).